louwiis/training-api/README.md

 I've let you a message at the home route at `http://localhost:8000/`.
 Sorry one more time (you will see why in a moment) and thank you for your patience :)

+By the way, the project can be launched with `php -S localhost:8000 -t public` in the root directory.

 ## Endpoints

 ### Training Endpoints